-Press the Dutton on the key fob once to turn on the interior lights.
+Press the $\hat{\mathbf{I}}$ button on the key fob once to turn on the interior lights.

-For additional information, refer to "Interior light" in the "Instruments and controls" section in this manual.
+For additional information, refer to "Interior lights" in the "Instruments and controls" section of this manual.

 Silencing the horn beep feature

 If desired, the horn beep feature can be deactivated using the key fob.